How much does an LLC cost in Washington DC cost?

 There is no cost associated with naming your DC LLC.
 You are not required to file a Name Reservation or anything like that.

-You’ll simply just enter your desired LLC name on the Articles of Organization.
-Once the DCRA approves your filing, your Washington DC LLC name goes into existence.
+You’ll simply just enter your desired DC LLC name on the Articles of Organization.
+Once the Department of Licensing and Consumer Protection (DLCP) approves your filing, your Washington DC LLC name goes into existence.

 Washington DC Registered Agent ($0 or $125/year)

-Hiring a Commercial Registered Agent is a good idea if you want to keep your address off of public records.
+Hiring a Registered Agent service is a good idea if:

-Forming an LLC in DC requires filing an Articles of Organization.
+Forming an LLC in DC requires filing the District of Columbia Articles of Organization.

-This can be filed online and the cost is $220 (one-time filing fee).
+This can be filed online and the cost is $99 (and this is a one-time filing fee).

 We recommend filing this online since it’s much easier (and has a faster approval time) than filing your Articles of Organization by mail.

 Once your Washington DC LLC is approved, you must register it for taxes with the Office of Tax & Revenue (OTR).
-This is known as filing the FR-500.
+The form to Register for Taxes is called the FR-500.

-There is no cost associated with this tax registration.
+There is no cost associated with this tax registration ($0).

 Certificate of Occupancy or Home Occupation Permit ($72.60)

-Every Washington DC LLC needs to get either a Certificate of Occupancy or a Home Occupation Permit.
+Every Washington DC LLC must have either a Certificate of Occupancy or a Home Occupation Permit.

 A Certificate of Occupancy is used for a commercial building and a Home Occupation Permit is used for a residential building.